johnfoster-pge-utexas/blog/posts/masks.md

 .. type: text
 -->

+**UPDATE 11/10/2021**: I had a second antibody test on 9/2/2021 and it showed that I my antibody levels remain strong, well above the threshold.
+The full report is available <a href="/files/covid-antibody-results-redacted-2.pdf" target="_blank">here</a>.

+Additionally, since writing this, there have been many more journal articles written on natural immunity that continue to demonstrate it is very robust.
+[This website](https://brownstone.org/articles/79-research-studies-affirm-naturally-acquired-immunity-to-covid-19-documented-linked-and-quoted/) has been keeping a continuously updated list of references that, at the time of this update, is now up to 122 papers.

+---

 Since I started this blog in 2014, it has been entirely technical.
 Usually dedicated to examples that are intended to remind my future self and/or students of interesting problem solutions through code.
 However, as we return to